nyeholt/silverstripe-restrictedobjects/README.md

 To manage permissions using the restricted objects module, there are a few steps commonly performed

-* In the Access Roles section, create the relevant AccessRole, using the system defined permissions (see below for notes about default installed AccessRoles)
-* Navigate to the node (Page, or custom data object type) that you want permissions applied on.
+* Navigate to the node (SiteConfig, Page, or custom data object type) that you want permissions applied on.
-* On the Permissions tab
+* On the Permissions tab, click "Add Access Authority"
+* Select the role to give the user.
+This will give them the permissions defined for this role in the Access Roles section of the CMS
+* Select which members or groups to grant this role for
+* Select whether to GRANT or DENY this permission
+* Click "Save"
+* Once the permission table refreshes, you will see all the permissions granted for that "Authority".

 Some default access roles are automatically created when you install the system.
 These can be accessed via the Access Roles section.